harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 Genes from the module were visually inspected for promotor hunting This gave 15 high confidence genes and 27 lower confidence genes

+Extract the 3000 bases upstream of these genes